laristra/flecsph/README.md

     % module load cmake/3.7.1
     % module load boost/1.59.0_gcc-6.2.0

-Then install the flecsi third libraries
+### FleCSI third part libraries

     % git clone --recursive https://github.com/laristra/flecsi-third-party.git
     % mkdir build ; cd build
     % ccmake ../

-Here have all ON except:
-- ENABLE_EXODUS OFF
-- ENABLE_SCOTCH OFF
-- METIS_INT64 OFF
-- USE_SYSTEM_LIBS OFF
-- GASnet_CONDUIT mpi
+Let all the flags ON, make sure the conduit of GASNET is MPI.
-and set a path for the CMAKE_INSTALL_PREFIX like /home/XXX/local/
+If not administrator: set path for the CMAKE_INSTALL_PREFIX like /home/XXX/local/

-And

     % make ; make install

-Then you will have to install FleCSI.
+### FleCSI

     % git clone --recursive https://github.com/laristra/flecsi.git

-here we need to change to the flecsph branch
+Here we need to change to the FleCSPH branch

     % git checkout flecsph
     % mkdir build ; cd build
     % ccmake ../

 Here add:
+- ENABLE_MPI
-- ENABLE_MPI and ENABLE_OPENMP
+- ENABLE_OPENMP
-- Set FLECSI_RUNTIME_MODEL legion
+- FLECSI_RUNTIME_MODEL legion
-and set a path for
+If not administrator:
 - CMAKE_INSTALL_PREFIX like /home/XXX/local/

     % make ; make install

-Then download and build FleCSPH.

 # Build

+## Dependencies

+In order to build flecsph some other dependencies can be found in the third-party-libraries/ directory.
+Use the two script to install:
+- hdf5 parallel
+- h5hut
+- ScalingFramework is available in LANL property right now, soon open-source

+## Build FleCSPH

     % mkdir build
     % cd build
     % ccmake ../
-Here the settings are:
--

 - ENABLE_MPI: ON
 - ENABLE_OPENMPI: ON
-- FLECSI_RUNTIME_MODEL: legion
+- ENABLE_LEGION: ON

     % make

-# Input File structure

-For the input file we are using the H5hut format.
-Headers containts general informations like:

-- Number of particles: "nparticles"
-- Dimension: "dimension"
-- Timestep: "timestep"
-- Is fixed timestep used ? "used_fixed_timestep"

-Not implemented yet:
-- Physics constants ?
-- Different files for output ?
-See Oleg for that
-- Different types of EOS

-Then for each Step we save:

-Header:
-- Timestep "timestep"
-- ???

-Particles:
-- Position X: "x"
-- Position Y: "y"
-- Position Z: "z"
-- Velocity X: "vx"
-- Velocity Y: "vy"
-- Velocity Z: "vz"
-- Acceleration X: "ax"
-- Acceleration Y: "ay"
-- Acceleration Z: "az"
-- Smoothing Length: "h"
-- Density: "rho"
-- Internal Energy: "u"
-- Pressure: "P"
-- Mass: "m"
-- Id: "id"
-- Time step: "dt"

-Not implemented yet:
-- Particle type: "type"
-- Electron fraction: "Ye"

-Types are all double except for:

-- id = int64_t
-- nparticles = int64_t